webaudiomodules/webdx7/README.md

 Please note that AudioWorklets require  [Chrome Canary 64](https://www.google.com/chrome/browser/canary.html) (or later) and setting a flag as explained [here](https://googlechromelabs.github.io/web-audio-samples/audio-worklet/).

 ## info
 This repo contains a work-in-progress implementation of webdx7 in WebAssembly.
-The binary runs in AudioWorklet.
-Previous webdx7 incarnation ran as asmjs [WebAudioModule (WAM)](http://webaudiomodules.org).
-We are currently adding AudioWorklets and WebAssembly support to WAMs API.
+The binary runs in AudioWorklet. webdx7 is built on top of [Web Audio Modules (WAMs) API](http://webaudiomodules.org), which is currently extended to support AudioWorklets and WebAssembly.

-The code here includes pure hacks to work around limitations in current AudioWorklet browser implementation, and should definitely not be considered as best practice :) WAMs API will be updated as AudioWorklets mature.
+The code here includes pure hacks to work around limitations in current AudioWorklet browser implementation, and should definitely not be considered best practice :) WAMs API will be updated as AudioWorklets mature.

 ## prerequisites
 * emscripten toolchain (incoming branch)